vidister/gimp-web/content/about/meta/git-workflow.md

 The **testing** branch will build to [testing.gimp.org](//testing.gimp.org).
 This is the main branch for testing things out and checking that they will build correctly on the server.
 Once a change works here ok, it can then be merged into **master** and pushed to the server.

+## Workflow

+Clone the repository if you haven't already:

+`git clone ssh://USERNAME@git.gnome.org/git/gimp-web LOCAL_DIR`

+In my case, I use a local directory called `gimp-web`:

+`git clone ssh://USERNAME@git.gnome.org/git/gimp-web gimp-web`

+This will usually automatically setup a tracking branch to **master** for you.

+Get all the objects from the repository: `git fetch`

+You can now simply checkout the testing branch:

+`git checkout testing`